 When it comes to setting up your speakers, it’s not just a question of where you place them but of how.
 All interactions between your loudspeakers and the room they occupy in will affect the sound they produce.
-Other articles in this blog have have focused on how a speaker reacts to the room as a whole.
+Other articles in this blog have have focused on how speaker react to the room as a whole.
 This article deals with how speakers interact with the floor and how these interactions can be altered to enhance sound quality.
-We will cover two basic methods of enhancing sound quality by tweaking your speaker’s relationship to the floor: speaker de-coupling and coupling.
+We will cover two basic methods of enhancing sound quality by tweaking your speaker’s relationship to the floor: Speaker de-coupling and coupling.

 Controlling vibrations is the key to good sound

 The sound produced by a loudspeaker is the result of a vibrating membrane.
 Driven by alternating current, sound waves that we experience as sound are produced by these membranes.
 An important factor in the quality of sound is the accuracy of the membrane’s excursion, or back-and-forth movement.
 This should correspond as accurately as possible to the audio signal.

 Ideally, no other vibrations will affect the free movement of the membrane.
 Speaker enclosures, for instance, that resonate with the membrane can negatively affect the ability of the membrane to stop and start with precision.
 The result is a distorted sound and is why low resonance materials like wood and aluminium are typically used in loudspeaker construction.
 Adequate bracing will also keep the enclosure from moving along with the driver and membrane.